Why Does My Mortgage Lender Need My Bank Statements?

 How Do Lenders Verify Bank Statements?

-Different lenders will have their own processes for getting ahold of your documents and verifying them.
+Different lenders will have their own processes to get ahold of your documents and verify your income and assets.
 Some lenders still work with physical, paper documents, while others may allow you to manage them electronically.
 Once you give them your bank statements, they may follow up with your bank to verify their validity.

-With Rocket Mortgage® by Quicken Loans®, you can automatically import income and asset information when you create your account.
+With Rocket Mortgage®, you can automatically import income and asset information when you create your account.
 We integrate with your bank digitally, so there’s no paperwork, saving you time.

 Some Things to Keep in Mind

-- If you have a family member who wants to help you pay for your new home, keep in mind that the person giving you this awesome gift may have to provide documentation of the transfer of funds, usually with a bank statement or withdrawal and deposit slips.
+- If you have a family member who wants to help you pay for your new home, keep in mind that the person giving you this awesome gift may have to provide documentation of the transfer of funds, usually with a bank statement or withdrawal and deposit slips as well as a letter confirming that the gift doesn’t need to be repaid.

 - If you apply and take out another loan while in the process of getting your home loan, the mortgage lender will have to take that new loan into account and recalculate how much you qualify for.
 In other words, avoid getting new loans or credit cards while you’re in the process of getting a mortgage.